Participants:

 Who should be involved in a 5 whys exercise?

-Can the 5 Whys template be used for both internal and external problems?
+Can the 5 whys template be used for both internal and external problems?

 Mural and LUMA System Logo Lockup